Course Colloid Chemistry and Colloidal Dispersions -

 Who is this course intended for?

-The course is relevant for industrialists, researchers and PhD students working with development and formulation of any colloidal system, be it paints, coatings, ceramics, food or pharmaceutical formulations.
+The course is relevant for people working in research, development and formulation of any colloidal system, be it paints, coatings, ceramics, food or pharmaceutical formulations.

 What will this course give me?